MatiasOrlando/Social-brothers/README.md

 ## Installation 🔧

 To run this project in a development environment, simply clone this repository.
-Please create a .env file with the following key "VITE_TOKEN" with the value of the token provided.
+Please create a .env file, add and environmental variable using the key "VITE_TOKEN" with the value of the token provided.
 <br>
 Git clone: https://github.com/MatiasOrlando/Social-brothers-assessment.git